Water heater replacement frequency

 2. 2

-When it's time to replace your water heater, look for energy-efficient models that can save you money on utility bills.
+When replacing your water heater, look for energy-efficient models that can save you money on utility bills over time.

 Frequently Asked Questions

-Signs that your water heater may need to be replaced include unusual noises, leaks, rust, or a lack of hot water.
-If your water heater is more than 10 years old, it's a good idea to have it inspected by a professional plumber.
+Signs your water heater may need replacement include unusual noises, leaks, rust, or reduced hot water output.
+If your unit is over 10 years old, it's a good idea to have a plumber inspect it.

 Connect with certified professionals in your area